alestic/aws-git-backed-static-website/README.md

 The required stack parameters are a domain name and an email address.

-The primary output values are a list of nameservers to set in your domain's registrar and a Git repository URL for adding and updating the website content.
+The primary output values are a list of name servers to set in your domain's registrar and a Git repository URL for adding and updating the website content.

-CodeCommit Git repository event notifications are sent to an SNS topic and your provided email address is initially subscribed.
+CodeCommit Git repository event notifications are sent to an SNS topic and your provided e-mail address is initially subscribed.

 Access logs for the website are stored in an S3 bucket.